surfinzap/typopo-vscode/README.md

 ## Support
 If you love Typopo and you find it helpful, [support the project via Patreon](https://www.patreon.com/branosandala).
+Or, give it a nice starry review here at marketplace.

 Your support will let me continue improving Typopo ecosystem—[the app](https://typopo.org), [NPM package](https://www.npmjs.com/package/typopo) and [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=brano.typopo-vscode).
+Thanks!

 ## Feedback